StudyFrenchSpanish

 After completing 5 years, the PhD students can earn INR 12,000 for one year.

-Plus, the government additionally gives a contingency grant of Rs.
+The government also provides a contingency grant of Rs.
 32,000 per year for 5-6 years.
-In this sense, doing a PhD is like having paid employment for five to six years.
+In this sense, a PhD is like having paid employment for five to six years.

 4. You get scholarly respect and lots of exposure